Mary Stuart Masterson, who I see as Peri Martin

 The Past is Prologue — Backstory for Peri Martin

-Coming off unsuccessful PTSD treatment, Peri (Perdita Sita Martin if you want to get technical) needs a new partner as hers was killed.
+Coming off unsuccessful PTSD treatment, Detective Sergeant Peri (Perdita Sita Martin if you want to get technical) needs a new partner as hers has been killed.
 Hence, her PTSD.
 At the same time, we live in a society of Obolonks (vegan, intersex aliens), robots (both sapient and semi-sapient), and us.

 Someone is targeting crunchy, hippie Obolonks on the Appalachian Trail.
 Peri needs to stop the killings.